CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

 ## Advanced Student Signup

-We encourage intermediate or advanced students to register using our Advanced Student Signup form at [http://www.coderdojohenry/AdvancedStudentSignup](http:
+We encourage intermediate or advanced students to register using our Advanced Student Signup form at [http://www.coderdojohenry.com/AdvancedStudentSignup](http:
-//www.coderdojohenry/AdvancedStudentSignup).
+//www.coderdojohenry.com/AdvancedStudentSignup).
 Intermediate students are students who understand the basics of HTML/CSS, JavaScript, Scratch, or another programming language.
 Having more details about our intermediate students will allow the coordinators to match students with mentors.
 All students must still RSVP for each session.
 Students who register using our Advanced Student Signup form but do not RSVP for a session using our Meetup site may not be able to attend the session they want.

 ## Learning resources before your first session or in between sessions

-Please see our **[Students getting started and online learning guide ](/learning-guide)**.
+Please see our **[Students getting started and online learning guide ](http://www.coderdojohenry.com/learning-guide)**.
 In it, you'll find lots of great free resources that you should study and practice with in your own time on the following learning
 tracks:

-  * Beginning Scratch
+  * Scratch
-  * Beginning HTML/CSS
+  * HTML/CSS
-  * Beginning JavaScript
-  * Intermediate HTML/CSS/JavaScript
-  * Intermediate to Advanced JavaScript with Minecraft mods
+  * JavaScript
-  * Hardware hacking with Raspberry Pi or Arduino and JavaScript.

 You should start on one or more of these tracks so that you'll have good questions and ideas for what you'd like to learn more about when you